Penguin5681/Unbeatable-Tic-Tac-Toe/README.md

-## Good Luck defeating this algorithm. 👍
+## Tic-Tac-Toe with unbeatable algorithm. 👍
 ### Made using Android Studio Hedgehog 2023.1.1 - Java